Canon M50 vs Fujifilm GFX 50S

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
+Both the M50 and the GFX 50S have been discontinued, but can regularly be found used on ebay.
+The GFX 50S was replaced by the Fujifilm GFX 50S II, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon M50 and the Fujifilm GFX 50S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.